Systemic Nickel Allergy Syndrome Is Real. This Is What It Looked Like for Me.

 In 2018, I began facing some major health challenges when a persistent rash appeared on my face.
 It started as small red patches and then spread, becoming scaly, itchy, and inflamed.
 Dermatologists prescribed creams and antihistamines, but nothing provided lasting relief.
 Dealing with this rash took a toll on my self-esteem and daily life.
 I found myself avoiding social events and public appearances, and became increasingly isolated.

 I searched for skincare products with minimal ingredients to avoid potential irritants, but nothing worked.
 It was frustrating and disheartening.
-I felt like I was at the end of my rope.
+It felt like I was running out of explanations.

 A Breakthrough Diagnosis: The Path to SNAS